Data Type Description

 - There are proprietary, ethical, or privacy considerations.

-Due to the nature of the definition of sensitive data, it is impossible to have an exhaustive list of sensitive data examples.
-While the most common types of sensitive data are already included in this guide, there are many other examples of sensitive data, including:
+It is impossible to have an exhaustive list of sensitive data examples.
+While the most common types of sensitive data classified as Moderate are already included in this guide, there are many other examples of similarlarly classified sensitive data, including:

 - Public safety and security information

 - Certain types of information about hazardous substances